Executive Employment Issues

 Litigation should clearly be an executive’s last option to resolve disputes, but, in some cases, there are no other options.
 Executive employment issues require a sophisticated legal team with the requisite knowledge and experience to stand up to powerful California employers.

-Contact Employment Lawyers in San Jose Labor for Legal Advice
+Contact Employment Attorneys in San Jose Labor for Legal Advice

 Executives leaving former employers are exposed to considerable risks.
 To fully understand and mitigate these risks to the extent possible, call Lori Costanzo at 408-993-8493.